ably/ably-cocoa/README.md

 In this repo the `master` branch contains the latest stable version of the Ably SDK.
 Pushing changes to the `master` branch is locked.
 All the development (bug fixing, feature implementation, etc.) is done against the `develop` branch, which you should branch from whenever you'd like to make modifications.
 Here's the steps to follow when contributing to this repo.

 1. Fork it
-2. Install dependencies by running `pod install` and `carthage bootstrap`
+2. Install dependencies by running `carthage bootstrap`
 3. Create your feature branch from `develop` (`git checkout develop && git checkout -b my-new-feature-branch`)
 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Ensure you have added suitable tests and the test suite is passing